 The banking sector in Mozambique has faced many challenges in recent years.
 However, it does seem like things are looking up.
-Still, expats moving to Mozambique will find that banking, money and taxes do not work as smoothly as they do in most Western countries.
-As the country is notably underdeveloped, ease and accessibility of banking is hard to find in Mozambique.
+Still, expats moving to Mozambique will find that banking, money and taxes do not work as smoothly as they do in more developed countries.

 Money in Mozambique